Timbaines/javascript-exercises/01-fundamentals/README.md

 **let, var, and const:** The let, var, and const keywords are used to declare variables. let and var are related to the scope of the variable. var has global scope and let has block scope.

-**global scope:** The global scope means that you can access the variables defined with var in the entire script.

-**block scope:** The block scope means that you can only use variables defined with let in the specific block of code in which it is defined.

 > [!NOTE]
 >